dwyl/mvp/README.md

 If you want to _help_ make it better, share your feedback! 🙏

-Way more detail on the features:
+More detail on the features:
 [dwyl/app/issues/265](https://github.com/dwyl/app/issues/265)

 <!--